Challenges in Nursing and Tips for Overcoming Them

 Even a short walk can refresh your perspective.
-Don’t shortchange your own health and well-being — you and your patients will thank you!
+Don’t shortchange your own health and well-being — you and your patients will thank you.

 2. Put Safety First

 Don’t be afraid to ask for assistance with moving or lifting a patient who might be too heavy for you.
-Put your communication skills to work on your own behalf.

 Form positive relationships with those you work with and be collaborative.
 Be proactive and make your voice heard if you see or experience something that poses a safety risk — either to a patient or to the medical staff.